marcjerome/marcjerome/README.md

 ### Hi there 👋

 - I'm Jerome!
-I'm currently creating apps with Django for the server-side, HTML,CSS,JS for web front-end and Flutter for mobile :smiley:
+I'm currently creating apps with Django for the server-side and Flutter for mobile :smiley:

 <!--
 **marcjerome/marcjerome** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.